Table of Contents

 What is Two-Factor Authentication?

-Criminals are always looking for ways to access your account, but with the 2FA, you can make it very difficult for them!
+Criminals are always looking for ways to access your account, but with 2FA, you can make it very difficult for them!

 Google Authenticator

 Google Authenticator is the most widely used 2FA mobile app in the cryptocurrency world.
-Every good website, app, exchange and wallet will encourage you to set up 2FA when registering an account.
+Every good website, app, exchange, and wallet will encourage you to set up 2FA when registering an account.
 You protect your account from access by third parties, which is also in their interest.
 It prevents support tickets, reputational damage, and the loss of customers or investors.

 If someone knows your email address and password, they can access your personal information, including your bank account.
 When 2FA is activated, that person also needs physical access to your phone to log in.
 If a website accepts 2FA, it is advisable to use it as well.
-Google Authenticator is a widely used application to use for 2FA, but there are also other solutions.
+Google Authenticator is a widely used application for 2FA, but there are also other solutions.
 Protecting multiple accounts is no problem at all.
 The app is available for iOS (iPhone) and Android devices.

 This is an example of the Google Authenticator, which generates the 2FA codes: